philhawksworth/linkylinky/README.md

 To do this we'll need to define the following Environment Variables:

-- `QUEUE_FORM_ID` : The ID of the form in your Netlify site which will contain all URL shortening requests until they are given a unique shortcode.
 - `ROUTES_FORM_ID` : The ID of the form in your Netlify site which contains all of your active routes
-- `API_AUTH` : The netlify APi authentication token.
+- `API_AUTH` : The netlify API authentication token.
+This will let your build access the routes stored in your form.

 ### Build hooks

-Imn order to add new redirect rules to the Netlify CDN, we'll need to rebuild and deploy the site when we have a new route.
+In order to add new redirect rules to the Netlify CDN, we'll need to rebuild and deploy the site when we have a new route.
 This is done bey creating a build hook and then calling it whenever a new submission is posted to the Routes form.